JCSDA/crtm/README.md

 --------------------------------------------------

 Within the 'src/Build' directory, The legacy build system for the CRTM uses an autoconf-generated `configure` script, which depends on the existence of a few key files.
-(1) the `configure.ac` file, which contains instructions for how the `configure` file will be built when the `autoconf` command is executed.
+(1) the `configure.ac` file, which contains instructions for how the `configure` file will be built when the `autoconf` command is executed, this is finicky, contact support for help.
 (2) The `Makefile.in` file, which contains instructions on how executing the `configure` script will generate `Makefile` in libsrc and test subdirectories.

 The Build `Makefile`s assume that environment variables (envars) will be defined that describe the compilation environment.
 The envars